 COST REIMBURSABLE AGREEMENTS (Can be grants or contracts)

-Cost reimbursable are grants and contracts where the university can only be reimbursed for actual expenditures incurred up to the time of requesting reimbursement.
-All expenses must meet the agency and A-21 allowabilty criteria.
+Cost reimbursable are grants and contracts whereby the university can only be reimbursed for actual expenditures incurred up to the time of requesting reimbursement.
+All expenses must meet the agency and A-21 CAS (Cost Accounting Standard) and Cost Principles criteria.
 Cost reimbursable grants and contracts are restrictive.
 They require detailed record keeping and have to adhere to the approved budget.
-Payment is based on the submission of invoices or financial reports.
+Funds are secured from the funding agency based on letter of credit draws, submission of invoices and/or financial reports

-All cost reimbursable grants and contracts are audited under the Single Audit Act (agency wide audit).
-The Single Audit Act requires an annual financial and compliance audit on all grants and contracts.
+All externally funded grants and contracts are audited under the Single Audit Act (agency wide audit).
+The Single Audit Act requires an annual financial and compliance audit on all grants and contracts and especially those that are federally funded.
 A cost reimbursable contract may additionally require the submission of a program specific audit depending on contract requirements and the dollar amount of the award and sponsoring agency type.

 KEY ELEMENTS IN THE PRE-AWARD PHASE THAT ARE CRITICAL TO POST AWARD MANAGEMENT OF THE AWARD: